takemobiteam/takemobi-test.github.io/docs/index.md

-**Area Stop Priorities**: destination-level.
-Determine which areas are prioritized and visited earlier than other areas in a certain transfer_way trip.
+**Area Stop Priorities**: Destination-level.
+Determines which areas are prioritized and visited earlier than other areas in a certain transfer_way trip.

 **Area Stop Priorities Example:**